ems-project/EMSCoreBundle/doc/twig/datatable.md

 The third parameter is an options array:

  - `columns`: Definition of columns (array)
-    - `label`: Column's label (string)
+    - `label`: Column's label (string).
+Default value `'Label'`
-    - `template`: Twig template (string) where the following variables are available:
+    - `template`: Twig template (string) where the following variables are available.
+Default value `'''`.
+Available variable in the Twig context:
         - `data`: EMS\CommonBundle\Elasticsearch\Document\DocumentInterface
         - `column`: EMS\CoreBundle\Form\Data\TemplateTableColumn
-    - `orderField`: this value will be used in the elasticsearch query, when the table is sorted by this column, in order to sort the result set.
-If not defined, or set to null, this column won't be sortable. (string)
+    - `orderField`: this value (string) will be used in the elasticsearch query, when the table is sorted by this column, in order to sort the result set.
+If not defined, or set to null, this column won't be sortable.
+If not defined the column wont't be sortable.

 ## Optional options